See Garth Brooks in concert at Admiral Twin -- and 300 other drive-ins across the country

 The concert event will follow CDC and local and state health guidelines for such an event.

-According to the release, that will include: “maintaining at least six feet of space between vehicles; the use of personal protective equipment by staff; leveraging contactless payment and ticketing systems; and limiting capacity in restrooms.”
+According to the release, that will include “maintaining at least 6 feet of space between vehicles; the use of personal protective equipment by staff; leveraging contactless payment and ticketing systems; and limiting capacity in restrooms.”

-Featured Scene Video: Tulsa restaurant and bar patios are more popular than ever

 Garth Brooks on Stephen Colbert in 2018